 As a rule, the starting point for your Arizona return is your federal adjusted gross income.
-To take itemized deductions, you must start with the amount shown on the federal Schedule A. This is the case for 2019, except for changes Congress made to the federal tax code during 2019 and the following apply.
+To take itemized deductions, you must start with the amount shown on the federal Schedule A. This is the case for 2022, except for changes Congress made to the federal tax code during 2022 if either of the following apply:

-1. The changes affect how you figure your federal adjusted gross income.
+- 1. The changes affect how you figure your federal adjusted gross income OR - 2.
+The changes affect how you figure your itemized deductions.